nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 supported version, or that does not package Redis at all, such as SUSE Linux Enterprise Server and Red Hat Enterprise Linux.

 The Redis PHP module must be at least version 2.2.6.
-Please note that the Redis PHP module versions 2.2.x will only work for PHP 5.6.x.

 For PHP 7.0 and PHP 7.1 use Redis PHP module 3.1.x or later.